 - They struggle with settling for naps or meals

 When suspecting ADHD in children over four years of age, parents need to talk to their doctor for a full evaluation.
-Then, both parents and childcare professionals will better understand how to look after the child’s needs, knowing whether they have the condition or just natural boisterousness.
+Then, parents and childcare professionals will better understand how to look after the child’s needs, knowing whether they have the condition or just natural boisterousness.

 Develop Your Childcare Skills With Flexible Online Learning Course

-Spotting issues like ADHD is just one element of a wide body of knowledge that you’ll need as either a parent or childcare provider.
+Spotting issues like ADHD is just one element of a wide body of knowledge you’ll need as a parent or childcare provider.
 The good news for anyone wanting to develop their knowledge in this area is that modular online learning can deliver it at your own pace and on your own terms.

 Alternatively, if you’d like to talk about the different Childcare Courses prior to enrolment, then all you need to do is call us today on 1300 611 404.
 We’re ready and waiting to show you how simple and stress-free a career change can be.